leo-bogert/distribution-download-scripts/README.md

 # Linux distribution download scripts

-These Bash scripts download the x86_64 installer ISOs of various distributions in a secure way.
+These Bash scripts download the x86_64 installer ISOs of various distributions in a secure way:
+- The ISO is renamed if the signature is invalid to allow using the script in cronjobs.

 Text mode network installers aka mini ISOs are preferred where available.